DominikN/docs_new/docs/manuals/panther.md

 ![User Panel - Power Supply](/docs/assets/img/Panther/UserPanel_PowerSupply.png "User Panel - Power Supply")

-Note:

-* One of 19V output is used by NUC.
-* One of 12V output is used by router
+> **Note:** One of 19V output is used by NUC and one of 12V output is used by router.

 |          Name          	|          Value            |